 - Public proposals for using the same land

-- Nature conservation interests – such as protection of badgers, great crested newts etc.
+- Nature conservation interests – such as the protection of bats, badgers, great crested newts, etc.

-- Public rights of way – more information on these is available from the Countryside Team
+- Public rights of way – more information on these is available from the Gloucestershire County Council

 - Need for the development – such as a petrol station